 Revise curriculum package as required by Judicial Council.

 Deliverable 3: Program presented in first location and registration and evaluation information provided to Judicial Council staff, as well as debrief with staff within 10 days following the training.
-The first training shall occur by August 14, 2015.
+The first training should occur by August 14, 2015.

 Deliverable 4: Program presented in second location and registration and evaluation information provided to Judicial Council staff, as well as debrief with staff within 10 days following the training.
 The second training shall occur by September 18, 2015.